dariogoetz/keyboard_layout_optimizer/README.md

 ```

 #### Optimization Algorithms
+- To optimize a preexisting layout while keeping it similar to the original, [Artificial Bee Colony](#artificial-bee-colony-optimize_abcrs) optimization and [Genetic optimization](#genetic-algorithm-optimize_geneticrs) seem to be best suited.
+- [Simulated Annealing](#simulated-annealing-optimizesars) produces the best layouts from scratch.

 ##### Artificial Bee Colony (`optimize_abc.rs`)
 Currently, a few of the options available in the other binaries are not yet implemented for this optimization.